 Steatoda belong to the spider family Theridiidae, or the cobweb weavers.
 Also known as Combfooted Spiders, this family includes a number of well known arachnids, including one type of common house spider, Achaearanea tepidariorum, and the widow spiders Latrodectus spp.
 Steatoda spiders are found throughout the world, in both temperate and tropical climates.
 At least eight Steatoda spp. can be found within the U.S. Steatoda spiders are small to moderately small (3-9 mm) spiders with oval abdomens; they may be reddish, brownish or black, with most species exhibiting a white band at the front of the dorsal abdomen which may resemble a collar.
 Steatoda spiders construct a strong, irregular web, somewhat resembling the webs of widow spiders; this web is very sticky, making it a highly effective snare for hobo spiders.

-Steatoda grossa, the false black widow spider (pictured), is the most well known of the Steatoda spiders.
+The false black widoe is the most well known of the Steatoda spiders.
 Found in cosmopolitan areas around the world, and on both coasts of the United States, grossa is a larger (9 mm) Steatoda which, as its common name suggests, may resemble a black widow spider (with no hourglass).

 Specimens can be reddish to purplish brown in color, with pale yellow markings on the dorsal abdomen, but many specimens are so dark that these pale markings cannot be distinguished.
 Steatoda grossa is a common and well known “house spider” in many areas, constructing its webs in and around buildings, rock walls, and other structures.
 It has long been known that the “false black widow” will ensnare, kill and prey upon actual black widow spiders in its natural habitat.
 Steatoda grossa has been observed to ensnare and prey upon hobo spiders.

-Steatoda triangulosa, the triangulate Steatoda, or triangulate bud spider, pictured at left, is a cosmopolitan species found in various areas of the world.
+The triangulate cobweb spider or the triangulate Steatoda, or triangulate bud spider, is a cosmopolitan species found in various areas of the world.
 This spider is moderately small (5 mm), reddish to reddish-brown in color, and exhibits a well defined pattern of light colored triangles on the dorsal abdomen.

 This small household spider is easily overlooked as it weaves cobwebs in the dark corners of houses, basements, and outbuildings.
 The body is only about 1/8 to ¼ inch long.
 The cephalothorax is brownish orange.
 Each segment of the yellow legs is darker.
 This species is probably native to Eurasia and has been introduced to North America relatively recently.
 It is known from central and southern Europe, southern Russia, the Mediterranean, St. Helena, and the United States.